grokys/grokys.github.com/_posts/2015-02-03-getting-started-with-windows-store-apps---part-2.md

 understand how difficult this stuff is.
 But compared to WPF and MahApps.Metro, I was quite shocked at how many roadblocks were placed in front of me.

 I wonder how a new developer coming to the XAML stack might find it?
-Of course maybe it's my fault expecting things to work similarly to WPF, but the direction seems to have gone away from streamlining the framework and into adding more boilerplate.
+Apart from the problem of the bugs, the direction seems to have gone away from streamlining the framework and into adding more boilerplate.
 Unless of course you're willing to use something like Prism, but that itself seems to introduce a number of problems.
+Of course maybe this is my problem, as a somewhat veteran and this would all make sense to newcomers.

 Maybe if I decide to continue, I will add to this series, but that's all for now.